 How to self-learn sword?

 A question that pops up in my messages and conversations frequently is, how do I self learn sword?
 Is there really a way to teach yourself swordsmanship?
-There are many who believe its possible.
+There are many who believe it's possible.
 I, however, am not one of them.
-Although there is a caveat to that.
-I will explain further.
+Although there is a caveat to that which I will explain later.
 How someone can self learn sword arts is a really good question.
 I have covered some of these ideas when I made the three-part video concerning Antony Cummins and Natori Ryū ideas of taking sword techniques from scrolls with no basic understanding and skill set.

 What are the reasons for learning?

-Aside from looking cool, what are the reasons?
+Aside from looking cool, what are the reasons for learning swordsmanship?
 To learn a martial art from the by-gone age of the sword, of course.
 There is nothing wrong with that.
-If you wish to learn something properly is it not a good idea to learn it properly?
+If you wish to learn something properly isn't it a good idea to learn it properly?
 I have some students outside of Japan.
 Teaching them through various means electronically.
 I have students in Japan as well.
 One thing that links everyone's learning is that no matter how much information you give them, they still make mistakes and struggle to grasp the teachings.